Tori no Uta: Remixes and samples

-Shaun Yu controversy
+Shaun Yu plagiarism

 On August 27, 2005, Anime News Network reported that Singaporean musician Shaun Yu may have plagiarized "Tori no Uta".
 Yu's current album, The Best of Shaun Yu, features a track called "Melody" which sounds like the Air theme.
 Though Key made no official statement at the time, an investigation was initiated.

 On September 21, 2005, it was reported that a second song on The Best of Shaun Yu may have been plagiarized from a song composed by Hiroyuki Tōshima, "Tenshi no Kyujitsu".
 Yu had stated that his producers, YesMusic, had arranged both tracks, and that he was unaware of the situation.
 YesMusic, in turn, had stated that it licensed the rights to the song from Key/VisualArt's for mainland China distribution, but that the album came out in Taiwan before licensing could be arranged for that territory.
 However, Key/VisualArt's denied this, as per a statement on Key's website: